nkmiura/mw2ape/README.md

 # mwsn2spa

-`mwsn2spa` is a command line tool written in Java that takes a grammar written in the Modified Wirth Syntax Notation (WSN) and generates a corresponding structured pushdown automaton (SPA), specified through a list of specs written in the YAML format.
+`mwsn2spa` is a command line tool written in Java that takes a grammar written in the Modified Wirth Syntax Notation (MWSN) and generates a corresponding structured pushdown automaton (SPA).
 This tool is released under the GNU Public License version 3.0 and makes use of modified version of 2 helper tools, `wirth2ape` and `nfa2dfa` written by Paulo Cereda.

 Apache Maven and Java 8 are required to build `mwsn2spa` from sources.
 Run: